SrBrahma/pagescrollview/README.md

-It will also include those commonly used props as default in the ScrollView:
+It alsos includes those commonly used props as default in the ScrollView:

 * `overScrollMode='never'` - Won't allow over scrolling.
 * `bounces={false}` - Won't bounce when reaching an extreme.